 The Seminary is committed to theological and social diversity.
 In the classroom you'll sit with others who look, think, and believe different than you.
 And that's okay!
 It's great actually.
 Explore the list of degree and certificate programs below and find a program that's right for you.
 When you're ready, contact the Admissions Office and we'll assist you in exploring your call in God's world.

 Master of Divinity (M.Div.)
 Degree Program

-The master of divinity (M.Div.) degree is a professional program that prepares men and women for ministry.
-The program is designed to integrate theological studies and the practice of ministry.
+The master of divinity (M.Div.) degree is a professional program that prepares men and women for ordained ministry and general pastoral and religious leadership in congregations and other settings.
+Coursework offers deep integration between classical theological disciplines and the missional nature of ministry.
+The program provides venues and tools for vocational discernment and for formation in the Christian tradition.
 When followed on a full time basis, students normally complete the program in three years.
 In supervised field education experiences students practice ministry through direct involvement in congregations and other settings.
 Learn more about the M.Div. degree.

 M.Div.
 Joint Degree Programs

 In addition to enrolling in the Seminary’s degree programs, students have the option to cross-register with several institutions in the Pittsburgh area, including Carnegie Mellon University, Duquesne University, the University of Pittsburgh, and others, thereby expanding their educational opportunities at a great value.

 - Master of Divinity / Master of Social Work (M.Div./M.S.W.)
 Joint Degree Program with the University of Pittsburgh

 - Master of Divinity / Juris Doctor (M.Div./JD) Joint Degree Program with Duquesne University

 - Master of Divinity / Master of Science in Public Policy and Management (M.Div./MSPPM) Joint Degree Program with Carnegie Mellon University

 Master of Arts in Pastoral Studies (MAPS) Degree Program